Carmella’s Cafe & Dessert Bar

 - Breakfast Sandwich$6.00

-egg, cheddar and english muffin or bagel sub croissant +$2 sub waffles +$2 choice of bacon or sausage double egg or meat +$2
+egg, cheddar, english muffin choice of bacon or sausage double egg or both meats $2 sub croissant $3

-egg, cheddar and english muffin or bagel sub croissant +$2 sub waffles +$2 choice of bacon or sausage double egg or meat +$2
+egg, cheddar, english muffin choice of bacon or sausage double egg or both meats $2 sub croissant $3

 - Croissant$5.00Out of stock